RULES & REGULATIONS - The COMPETITION

 Groups: entered based on their median age of dancers as of January 1st of the competition year.

-OVER TIME NUMBERS - THE COMPETITION
+OVER TIME NUMBERS - The COMPETITION

 Overtime numbers may result in a penalty so please stay aware of time restrictions.

-RE-DANCES - THE COMPETITION
+RE-DANCES - The COMPETITION

 Please note- re-dances will receive an adjudication but may not be eligible for scholarships and awards.